OpenTabletDriver/OpenTabletDriver/README.md

 - GTK+3

 Run `./eng/linux/package.sh`.
-If a "package" build is desired, there are official support for the following packaging formats:
+If a "package" build is desired, there is official support for the following packaging formats:

 | Package Format | Command |
 | --- | --- |